pip-services/pip-services-docs/content/en/conceptual/building_blocks/components/_index.md

 - The IExecutable interface allows components to process incoming calls by implementing an execute method.
 And the INotifiable interface receives asynchronous notifications via the notify method.

-- The ICleanable method is used to clear a component’s state.
+- The ICleanable method is used to clear a component's state.
 That can be handy in situations like resetting components in automated tests.

 A component that implements all standard interfaces looks the following way: